ContractsCounsel Logo

 What is a Simple Agreement for Future Tokens (SAFT)?

 A simple agreement for future tokens, or SAFT, is an investment contract offered to accredited investors by cryptocurrency developers.
-These legal documents are an alternative to future equity and allow cryptocurrency companies to fundraise without state, federal, or international violations.
+These are specifically designed token sales and are not meant to represent equity in a company.
+However, they help companies comply with securities regulations while fundraising.
 The US government classifies cryptocurrency tokens as a type of security, requiring the parties to follow all applicable rules and regulations.

 A SAFT is a security since accredited investors offer financing without expecting a future, guaranteed return.
 When an investor invests in a project, they expect the project’s tokens to sell for a higher price, which allows the investor to profit.
-The SAFT is used to complete the investment, which satisfies the fundamental requirements and is subject to federal securities regulations.
+The SAFT is used to complete the investment, which satisfies the fundamental requirements and is subject to state and federal securities regulations, depending on the jurisdiction.

 This website will show you a SAFT sample via the US Securities and Exchange Commission’s (SECs).